Science: Living World

 Students will explore three different ecosystems and compare the features and adaptations that enable the living things to survive where they do.
 The importance of sustainable use of environments and Aboriginal land management practices will be examined.
 Students will also be learning through play with active games about adaptations and survival.

 It is recommended that this program be undertaken on a low tide day to enable the students to observe the crabs.
+Please ask our staff when you are making a booking.

 How do physical conditions affect the survival of living things?